dappsnation/akita-ng-fire/README.md

 # Firestore

 ## Collection
-Create a new feature Akita :
+Create a new feature with Akita :
 ```
 ng g feature todos/todos
 ```